 At the final decision stage, in addition to considering the two criteria above, the LWB will also assess:

-The achieved results of applicant engagement.
+The achieved results of applicant engagement: any issues that were raised and how those were addressed or if they remain unresolved.

-More details regarding these Engagement criteria may be found in Appendix B.

-The LWBs will consider requests from applicants for exemptions from engagement and requests from other parties for additional engagement.
+The LWBs will consider requests from applicants for exemptions from engagement requirements and requests from other parties for additional engagement.

 The LWBs have the discretion to make such determinations on a case-by-case basis.
-The LWBs will maintain discretion to address applicant engagement with affected parties throughout the regulatory process (for example, by placing conditions in permits or licences that address ongoing engagement).
+The LWBs will maintain discretion to address applicant engagement with affected parties throughout the life of a project (for example, by placing conditions in permits or licences that address ongoing engagement).

+2.1.3 Ongoing Engagement Post-Issuance of Permits and Licences

+Ongoing engagement processes throughout the life of a project are iterative and allow for continued collaboration and evolving relationships.
+During the life of the project, permittees/licensees must implement the approved Engagement Plan, collaborate on any required changes to it over time, and conduct early engagement for all additional applications or submissions to the Board.

+Figure 2 illustrates applicant engagement requirements before an application is made and during the life of the project.

 Figure 2.
 Applicant engagement requirements before an application is made and during the life of the project.